4awpawz/buster/README.md

 ## how Buster determines its runtime configuration

-Buster attempts to read configuration data from the command line, from params passed to it from another program. from .buster.json and from within package.json.
-For each source it finds, Buster attempts to validate its data and then determines if that source's data is complete.
-If the data is valid and it is complete, then Buster build its runtime configuration from it.
+Buster attempts to read configuration data from the *command line*, from *params passed to it from another program*, from *.buster.json* and from within *package.json*.
+For each source it finds, Buster attempts to validate its data and then determines if that source's data is *complete*.
+If the data is valid and it is complete, then Buster builds its runtime configuration from it.

 > *Important* Buster considers a source's data to be complete if it contains a list of [operational directives](#operational-directives).